Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Setting and main result

-Similar constructions have been used in \cite{Boyer12,SchlichtingSeis18}.
-The constant $\alpha>1$ can be interpreted as a measure of how close the numerical solution $\theta_{k,h}$ is of satisfying the apriori estimate \eqref{eq:cont_stability1}.
-We will see in Lemma \ref{lemma:stability_estimate} that the exponent $1-1/q$ on the compresibility contant is replaced by $\alpha(1-1/q)$ and thus $\alpha=1$ for incompressible vector fields, i.e. if $\nabla\cdot u = 0$.
+The constant $\alpha>1$ is used as a measure of how close the numerical solution $\theta_{k,h}$ is from satisfying the a priori estimate~\eqref{eq:cont_stability1}.
+Indeed, we will see in Lemma \ref{lemma:stability_estimate} that the exponent $1-1/q$ on the compressibility constant is replaced by $\alpha(1-1/q)$ and thus $\alpha=1$ for incompressible vector fields, i.e. if $\nabla\cdot u = 0$.